raymerta/battleship/README.md

 - select a server
 - Click Join
 - Start playing
-- Close the tab from the browser
+- Refresh the browser
-- Back to the game session [http://localhost:10001/game/royal-navy/ahmed/1]

-Expected results: all ships are remains when back
+Expected results: all ships are remained

 ## Announcing the winner [Done]